kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/querying-methods.md

 ### Step 3: Query Using Web Interface

-1. Go to dataset tab
+1. Go to the dataset tab
 2. Find the dataset created `example` → click on query button
    ![Query](../../pngs/fudeki-query-1.png)
 3. Enter your SPARQL query in the query window